-Fees due to Dr Holbrook were paid to MTI Managers Limited, his employer.
-Otherwise none of the fees referred to in the above table were paid to any third party in respect of the services provided by any of the Directors.
+Until May 2016 fees due to Dr Holbrook were paid to MTI Managers Limited, his then employer.
+Thereafter, his fees have been paid to him directly, otherwise none of the fees referred to in the above table were paid to any third party in respect of the services provided by any of the Directors.